Corvia/django-tenant-users/README.rst

-        'django.contrib.auth', # Defined in both shared apps and tenant apps 'django.contrib.contenttypes', # Defined in both shared apps and tenant apps 'tenant_users.permissions', # Defined in both shared apps and tenant apps 'tenant_users.companies', # defined only in shared apps 'customers', # Custom defined app that contains the TenantModel.
+        'django.contrib.auth', # Defined in both shared apps and tenant apps 'django.contrib.contenttypes', # Defined in both shared apps and tenant apps 'tenant_users.permissions', # Defined in both shared apps and tenant apps 'tenant_users.tenants', # defined only in shared apps 'customers', # Custom defined app that contains the TenantModel.
 Must NOT exist in TENANT_APPS 'users', # Custom app that contains the new User Model (see below).
 Must NOT exist in TENANT_APPS
         # ...